Need Help With SSD Benefits? Our Toledo Social Security Disability Attorneys Are Here

 What is Social Security Disability?
 Social Security Disability (SSD), is also known as SSDIB (Social Security Disability Insurance Benefits) or SSI (Supplemental Security Income).
 These are benefits available to those with a disabling condition or illness that prevents them from working.
 While SSD rarely replaces 100 percent of an individual’s pre-disability wages, it can make a huge difference.
-That’s why our Toledo Social Security Disability attorneys want to help people get the benefits they need.
+That’s why a Toledo Social Security Disability attorney from Schaffer & Associates wants to help people get the benefits they need.

 Under Social Security rules, a person is considered disabled if they are unable to engage in sustained gainful activity due to a severe medical condition (or conditions) that has lasted a year or is expected to last at least a year, or a condition expected to result in death.
 The severe medical condition(s) must prevent the individual from doing the work they did in the past or adjusting to another type of work.
 SSD beneficiaries tend to be among the most severely impaired in the country because the Social Security Disability Act defines disability so strictly.

 While we often think disability only strikes the elderly, disability is unpredictable and can happen to anyone at any age.
 In fact, according to Social Security, more than one in four current 20-year-olds will become disabled before reaching retirement age.
 Disability benefits can be a crucial source of financial support for those who need it most.
 Social Security Disability has been helping disabled Americans for more than 60 years.
 The number of disabled individuals has steadily increased over these years.
 There are currently some nine million Americans receiving disability benefits from the Social Security Administration each month.

 How Can I Be Approved for Social Security Disability in Ohio?